 Please note that this page is regarding complaints to the University.
-For complaints regarding the Students’ Union please view our Policy or make a complaint here.
+For complaints regarding the Students’ Union please click the button below for more information.

 The complaints procedure covers:

 - Provision or delivery of programmes and/or modules.

 - Provision or delivery of academic, administrative or other services delivered by the University

 So you could complain that your accommodation wasn’t fit for purpose or that your module was delivered in a way that was different than advertised.
 However, you can not complain about your grades or anything academic – you would need to go through the procedure for academic appeals in this case.

 The University has a three stage complaints procedures.
 So, you need to work out what stage you are already at and which stage you need to go through first.
 Take a look below to see a description of each stage.

 Our Academic advisors are trained in the regulations and can support you through the complaints procedure and how to best raise your complaint with the University.
 They are able to: